bearkerb/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given job number is invalid.
+The given input requirement is invalid (e.g., empty, not positive integer).
-    * 2a1. **System** shows an error message that the provided job number is invalid and provides the correct input format. <br>
+    * 2a1. **System** shows an error message that the provided input requirement is invalid and provides the correct input format. <br>
       Use case ends.
 * 2b.
-The given tenant number does not correspond to any existing job.
+The given input requirement does not correspond to any existing job.
     * 2b1. **System** shows an error message indicating that the job does not exist. <br>
       Use case ends.